 Waterfall development is preferable among some developers.
 The team divides the development processes into small, sequential stages.
 Some of the activities are transferable from one development stage to the next.
 The developers allow an overlap of some activities and reversal of some software development activities if they interrupt workflow in subsequent phases.

 When using waterfall development methodology, software engineers focus on planning.
 They define specific schedules and set milestones or goals the team must achieve to measure success between phases.
-There is tight control over which activities to perform at a particular time and what cost.
+There is tight control over which activities to perform at a particular time and custom software development cost.
 Therefore, the margin for error is slim.
 Any deviations will derail the project in terms of cost and time.

 Another distinct feature of waterfall development is the specific documentation of activities.
 The supervisory team monitors the developers to ensure they abide by the provided documentation and guidelines.
 Activities of each phase are reviewed extensively against the project specification.
 The team leader must sign off the results of every successful phase before transitioning to the next one.
 Deliverables for each development stage are documented and filed.